Many people wonder whether sales is an art or a science.

 It’s your customer, and what you should do is shine a spotlight on them.
 If you’re wondering how to do this and make it work, say no more.

-Your guidance is only a catalyst that will give your customer insight into their own potential to solve the problem.
+Your guidance is only a catalyst that will give your customers insight into their own potential to solve the problem.

 In other words, don’t try to end your story by glorifying your product or service.
 It’s your customer who should take the stage.

 He took the waffle iron to his workshop, made the urethane, and poured it into the kitchen appliance.
 The result was a waffle-inspired sole with rubber spikes that provided great traction.
-Bille went on to patent his idea, and start Nike with his student Phil Knight.
+After this discovery, Bill went on to patent his idea, and start Nike with his student Phil Knight.

 Every Nike’s campaign tells a story of those who try and never give up, only to finally overcome their challenges and succeed.